ros2/common_interfaces/CONTRIBUTING.md

 ## Contributing new messages and or packages

-To be accepted into common_interfaces the package needs to have been API reviewed and be in active use in a non trivial amount of the ROS ecosystem.
+To be accepted into `common_interfaces` a package needs to have been API reviewed and be in active use in a non trivial portion of the ROS ecosystem.
 It's really supposed to represent messages which are commonly used.

-On the way to becoming a member of common_interfaces please release a message only package and make it available to the community.
+On the way to becoming a member of `common_interfaces` please release a message-only package and make it available to the community.
-Once it has matured, been reviewed, tested and possibly iterated upon by early adopters then it can be promoted to be a member of the common_interfaces metapackage.
+Once it has matured, been reviewed, tested, and possibly iterated upon by early adopters, then it can be promoted to be a member of the `common_interfaces` metapackage.